-• field_name is the name of the field.
+field_name is the name of the field.
 Field names must be unique.
 Field names begin with an alphabetic character.
 If the field name begins with other than an alphabetic character, enclose it in double quotation marks (quoted identifier).
-For example, the CREATE TABLE statement for the field named LASTNAME is:

 '''

+The CREATE TABLE statement for the field named LASTNAME is:

-CREATE TABLE "EMPLOYEE" (ID INT PRIMARY KEY, "FIRSTNAME" VARCHAR(20), "LASTNAME" VARCHAR(20))
+CREATE TABLE "EMPLOYEE" (ID INT PRIMARY KEY, "FIRSTNAME" VARCHAR(20),

+"LASTNAME" VARCHAR(20))

 '''

 • For the CREATE TABLE statement repetitions, specify a field repetition by using a number from 1 to 32000 in brackets after the field type.
-For example: